GrahamCampbell/Packagist-Stats/.github/SECURITY.md

 ## Supported Versions

-After each new major release, the previous release will be supported for no less than 6 months, unless explictly stated otherwise.
+After each new major release, the previous release will be supported for no less than 6 months, unless explicitly stated otherwise.
 This may mean that there are multiple supported versions at any given time.

 ## Reporting a Vulnerability